sendgrid/sendgrid-python/README.rst

 Usage
 ~~~~~

-To begin using this library create a new instance of `SendGridClient` with your SendGrid credentials or a SendGrid API Key.
-API Key is the preferred method.
-API Keys are in beta.
+To begin using this library create a new instance of `SendGridClient` with your SendGrid API Key.
 To configure API keys, visit https://app.sendgrid.com/settings/api_keys.

 .. code:: python

-    sg = sendgrid.SendGridClient('sendgrid_username', 'sendgrid_password')
-    # or
-    sg = sendgrid.SendGridClient('sendgrid_apikey')
+    sg = sendgrid.SendGridClient('YOUR_SENDGRID_API_KEY')

 Methods
 ~~~~~~~